nea/vertx-mod-cassandra-persistor/README.md

 *Please use with care!*

     {
-        "action": "cassandra.persistor.raw",
+        "action": "raw",
         "statement": <cql3Statement>
     }

 #### Fields
-`statement` A Cassandra Query Language version 3 (CQL3) compliant query that is channeled through to the driver and cassandra.
+`statement` A Cassandra Query Language version 3 (CQL3) compliant query that is channeled through to the driver and Cassandra. *Note: Do not forget the keyspace, even if configured, as the raw statements are not altered in any way!*

+#### Return
+The `raw` action returns a `JsonArray` of `JsonObject`s in the format `key:value` (if any resultset given). *Note: Value types are not fully interpreted but generally covered as numbers, strings or collections!*

 # Personal Note
 *I don't know if this is very useful or already developed and published by others but I used it in private to test some ideas around Vert.x and Cassandra.
 As I was not able to find something similar to my idea I created this project.
 I hope this can be useful to you.*